marcojakob/code.makery.ch/content/library/greenfoot-kara/chapter4/_index.en.md

 In In a simple game the principle task is to have a character move successively all objects - usually boxes - to the designated target areas.
 The boxes can only be moved and cannot be pulled by the character, nor can several boxes be simultaneously pushed.
 Besides mastering a level it is a continuing challenge to minimize the necessary steps.

-In our Kara Sokoban the mushrooms must be pushed on the target fields (leafs).
+In our Kara Sokoban the mushrooms must be pushed on the target fields (leaves).

 ### Description of Levels